 A Wine Business with a Global Perspective

-While producing superior-quality wines domestically in Japan, Suntory also conducts a global wine business in cooperation with distinguished wineries throughout the world.
+While also producing superior-quality wines domestically in Japan, Suntory conducts a global wine business in cooperation with distinguished wineries throughout the world.

-We acquired the management rights to the distinguished Château Lagrange winery in Bordeaux, France in 1983, becoming the first non-Western company to operate a Bordeaux Grand Cru Château.
-By focusing on producing the highest-quality wines and maintaining full respect for the traditions and customs of the Bordeaux region, we succeeded in raising the reputation of Château Lagrange to remarkable new heights within a few years of acquisition.
-Since 1988, we have also handled the operations of Weingut Robert Weil in Rheingau, Germany.
-In addition, we jointly operate two French château, Château Beychevelle and Château Beaumont, as well as one négociant.
+We acquired the management rights to the distinguished Château Lagrange winery in Bordeaux, France, in 1983, becoming the first non-Western company to operate a Bordeaux Grand Cru Château.
+By focusing on making the highest quality wines and maintaining full respect for the traditions and customs of the Bordeaux region, we succeeded in raising the reputation of Château Lagrange to remarkable new heights within a few years of acquiring the vineyard.
+Since 1988, we have also handled the operation of Weingut Robert Weil in Rheingau, Germany.
+In addition, we jointly operate two French châteaux, Châteaux Beychevelle and Château Beaumont, as well as one négociant.

-Raising Japan’s Wine to a World-Class Standard
+Raising Japan’s Wine to a World-class Standard

 |Learn More||Château Lagrange Grand Cru Classé Saint-JulienWeingut Robert WeilChâteau BeychevelleChâteau Beaumont Cru Bourgeois Haut MédocJapanese Wine Blog|